 - Aiding the supinator muscle in rotating the forearm upwards.

-- Minimally aiding in upper arm movements such as lifting entire arm forward, lifting arm to the side, and folding the arm across the body.
+- Minimally aiding in upper arm movements such as lifting the entire arm forward, lifting the arm to the side, and folding the arm across the body.

 Bicep tendonitis is an overuse injury.
-Any condition with “itis“, at the end of the word means inflammation of.
+Any condition with “itis“, at the end of the word means inflammation.
 In this case, it would be an inflammation of the bicep tendon.
 This could be either at the upper arm or at the elbow, however rarely does bicep tendonitis occur at two points.
 Bicep Tendonitis is commonly diagnosed by point tenderness and ruling out other pathologies with imaging such as MRI, X-ray, etc.

 Treatment of tendonitis is mostly done conservatively, with physical therapy helping to aid in recovery.
 The first step is following the RICE principle:

-- Rest: just as the name says, giving the inflammation the time it needs to heal by avoiding painful actions of elbow/shoulder.
+- Rest: just as the name says, giving the inflammation the time it needs to heal by avoiding painful actions of the elbow/shoulder.

 - Ice: will help by reducing swelling and inflammation caused by the tendonitis, about three times a day for 10-20 minutes.

 - Compression: will also aid in the action of reducing swelling, but will also help immobilize the injured area.

 - Elevation: propping the injured elbow above the heart to decrease blood flow to alleviate inflammation.

 A doctor may also refer a corticosteroid injection in severe cases of tendonitis without evidence of a tear, to give pain relief and halt the inflammatory process and get the tendon back on the path of healing.